Tw1ddle/MarkovNameGenerator/README.md

 ## Usage

 Run the [demo](https://www.samcodes.co.uk/project/markov-namegen/) to generate your own words.
-For example:
+For example, use these settings:

 ```
 Training Dataset: English Towns